pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AWS.md

     * You should see the vpc attachment you just made.
 Select **Actions** and click accept.

-        > Note if you are using different accounts to create transit gateways and their attachments, then the name tag will  not be visable here.
-If thats the case you should add an attachment name now, such as `demo-vpc-eu-west-1`.
+        > Note: If you are using different accounts to create transit gateways and their attachments, the name tag will not be visible here.
+In this situation, you should add an attachment name now, such as `demo-vpc-eu-west-1`.

     * Repeat this step in `us-east-1` region.